-The Rexbo.co.uk is a car parts store that specialises in automotive items, helping you to meet maintenance demands more quickly.
-With good prices and easy accessibility, it’s a useful place to meet your car maintenance needs.
+The Rexbo.co.uk is an auto part store that specialized in automotive items, and can help you to meet maintenance demands more quickly.
+Providing you find one with good prices and easy accessibility, it’s guaranteed to be a useful place to meet your car maintenance needs.

 If you think about it, you will probably be able to make a preliminary survey of the main components of a car quite easily.
 However you must pay attention to all parts, as quite often one depends on the other for the ideal performance of the car as a whole.

 To help you out, here’s a checklist with the most essential car parts that require maintenance.